 How Trends in Symptom Severity can Influence the Future of RTL

 The large sample size of this analysis provides insight on what symptoms burden students the most during their return to school as various concussion symptoms may interact with each other to impact student academic performance.
 Specifically, symptoms from the headache-migraine, cognitive, and sleep clusters, consistently rated the most severely, may impact student alertness and attention during lecture, ultimately impacting the ability to learn and retain new information (Gioia et al., 2016).
-With an improved knowledge of student symptom reporting and what clusters rate the most severely, it is imperative for educators to be prepared with interventions that can be personalized to the specific symptom profile of the student (Harmon et al., 2019).
+With an improved knowledge of student symptom reporting and what clusters rate the most severely, it is imperative for educators and clinicians to be prepared with interventions that can be personalized to the specific symptom profile of the student (Harmon et al., 2019).
 As previously stated, students with the highest levels of test one symptom severity required more tests to complete the protocol corresponding to a longer recovery, which further indicates the importance of having supports and protocols in place to provide early identification of students most at risk of prolonged recovery to prevent negative academic outcome.
 With the information obtained from this analysis, the next step is to evaluate RTL protocols that account for the following considerations.

 Measurement Limitations